dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 In pursuit of understanding how humanity must prepare for the Singularity, Ragnarok presents itself as a steller example of cultural bundling and compression.
-Ancient people were hardly as ignorant as Westerners and atheists are lead to believe early in life.
+Ancient people were hardly as ignorant as Westerners and atheists are led to believe early in life.
 Being imbued with the perception that all who came before us were helplessly ignorant is by design.
 This is so that society swells with pride at present accomplishments, moves unquestioningly forwards and never apologizes for the past: they were ignorant.
 Who knew?